akami/gfx_pacmania/lab1c/readme.txt

      @see app/js/controller/game-controller.js

   2) centered camera:
-    Made camera an entity that can be moved by game-controller.
+    Made camera an entity that can be moved by the game-controller.
     @see app/js/entities/camera.js
     @see app/js/controller/game-controller.js